What to expect on your education visit

 - Please supervise your group at all times and make sure you have the correct learner to leader ratios in place at all times when exploring our sites.
 For full details see our visit terms & conditions.
 In addition to the expected hazards found at a historic property, there will also be hand sanitiser stations throughout the site that pose a new hazard to younger children if they are misused.

-- Face coverings are not mandatory (apart from on some on-site visitor transport at Stonehege, Osborne and Dover – please check in advance).
-Where this applies, U11s are exempt but others should bring their own face covering with them.
+- We encourage you and your group to use face coverings in busy indoor spaces, shops, on-site transport and takeaway cafes.
+U11s are exempt but others should bring their own face covering with them if you wish groups to use them.

 - Toilets are available at some of our sites, but please stringently follow social distancing and hygiene guidelines.

 - Due to the increased risk of respiratory transmission, shouting should be avoided where possible and live performances, communal singing and dancing will not be permitted.